 Bathymetric data were collected by Aqua Strategies personnel using a multi-frequency sub-bottom profile echosounder (200 kHz, 50 kHz, and 12 kHz), which was integrated with GPS and motion sensing equipment for improved accuracy of readings.
 Sediment cores were collected at multiple locations for quality assurance purposes and to verify sediment accumulation measurements from the echosounder.

-Aqua Strategies selected state-of-the-art software programs (HyPack) to validate and process the 950,000 data points collected in the field.
+Aqua Strategies selected a state-of-the-art software program (HyPack) to validate and process the 950,000 data points collected in the field.
 In addition, Aqua Strategies produced data visualization graphics illustrating the bottom surface (both pre- and post-impoundment), sedimentation rates and lake capacities over time.

-As a result of the study, the Corps and Brazos River Authority can better determine the future capacity of the lake to provide the important functions of flood control, water supply and hydropower generation.
+As a result of the study, the U.S. Army Corps of Engineers and Brazos River Authority can better determine the future capacity of the lake to provide the important functions of flood control, water supply and hydropower generation.